 The traditional means for outputting categorical data is with percentages representing each category's share of the total sample.
 However, there are a range of cases where it is useful to calculate an average value based on the categories.

 This requires that each category in the data be associated with a meaningful value, so that the average is also meaningful.
-In this post, we look at how to assign numeric values categories in Displayr so that averages can be calculated.
+In this post, we look at how to assign numeric values categories in Q so that averages can be calculated.

 One or more categorical variables containing ranges.
 For example:

 - Click the Values button on the variable.

 - Click into a value in the Values column.